Hutchinson Fire Department asking for nearly $1 million to upgrade and replace equipment

-Hutchinson Fire Department Chief Steven Beer has asked for nearly one million dollars to upgrade and replace equipment.
+Hutchinson Fire Department Chief Steven Beer has asked for nearly $1 million to upgrade and replace equipment.

 The big question is, who will pay for it?